v1X3Q0/graceTray/README.md

 # graceTray
-small tool for coloring disassembled instructions in ida for coverage on target methods.
+small tool for coloring disassembled instructions in ida or binary ninja for coverage on target methods.

 To start, this tool requires you to first determine which routine that it is you want to measure where the code is going to go.